Waiting in line is never easy for young kids, after a long day of fun and excitement at Disney, those lines can be especially challenging.

 If the kids are asleep in the carrier or they are interested in helping out (or have their own journal to

-Download some Disney word search and crosswords.
-You can find a handful of them in our new shop.
+Disney-Inspired word search and crosswords can be a great distraction from the boredom of waiting in line.
+You can find a handful of them in the shop.

 Plan Your Next Meal

 If you haven’t made Advanced Dining Reservations for each meal, take this time to ask the kids when and where they would like to have their next meal or snack.
 A little food quiz time with the kids will allow you to plan your own bucket list food item stops.

 You may have already made a decision, in which case, reviewing the menu and even doing some Mobile Ordering is a great way to pass the time and save time later.

 Depending on the expected length of the queue, and the gear you have brought along with you, it is completely reasonable to allow a little one to nap while in long lines.
 Ideally, one would have a soft carrier and front carry the toddler.

 Play with Toys Waiting in Line